Bayesian or frequentist: which approach is better for AB testing?

 Dynamic YieldBayesianProbability to be best, uplift, sessions, revenue, revenue/session

-VWOBayesianExpected conversion rate, improvement, the probability to beat baseline, conversions/visitors, absolute potential loss, the probability to beat control
+VWOBayesianExpected conversion rate, improvement, probability to beat control, conversions/visitors, absolute potential loss

 HubspotFrequentistOpen rate, click rate

-On e SignalFrequentistClicks, click-through rate, and delivered
+One SignalFrequentistClicks, click-through rate, delivered notifications

 OptimizelyFrequentistUnique conversions/visitors, conversion rate, improvement, confidence interval, statistical significance